Sergio Osmeña: 1946 presidential election

 Soon after the reconstitution of the Commonwealth government in 1945, Senators Manuel Roxas, Elpidio Quirino and their allies called for an early national election to choose the president and vice president of the Philippines and members of the Congress.
 In December 1945, the House Insular Affairs of the United States Congress approved the joint resolution setting the date of the election on no later than April 30, 1946.

 Prompted by this congressional action, Osmeña called the Philippine Congress to a three-day special session.
 Congress enacted Commonwealth Act No. 725, setting the date of the election on April 23, 1946.
 The act was signed by Osmeña on January 5, 1946.

 Three parties presented their respective candidates for the different national elective positions.
 These were the Nacionalista Party – Conservative (Osmeña) wing, the Liberal wing of the Nacionalista Party and the Partido Modernista.
 The Nacionalistas had Osmeña and Senator Eulogio Rodriguez as their candidates for president and vice president, respectively.
-The Modernistas chose Hilario Camino Moncado and Luis Salvador for the same positions.
+The Modernistas chose Hilario Moncado and Luis Salvador for the same positions.
 The standard bearers of the Liberals were Senators Manuel Roxas and Elpidio Quirino.
 On January 3, 1946, Osmeña announced his re-election bid.
 On January 22, 1946, Eulogio Rodriguez was nominated as Osmeña's running mate for vice president, in a convention held at Ciro's Club in Manila.
-According to the Manila Chronicle:The convention opened at 10:15 in the morning when the acting secretary of the party, Vicente Farmoso, called the confab to order.
+According to the Manila Chronicle:The convention opened at 10:15 a.m. when the acting secretary of the party, Vicente Farmoso, called the confab to order.
 Congressman José C. Romero [sic], who delivered the keynote speech accused Senate President Manuel Roxas and his followers "of fanning the flames of discontent among the people, of capitalizing on the people's hardship, and of minimizing the accomplishment of the [Osmeña] Administration.
 These men with the Messiah complex have been the bane of the country and of the world.
 This is the mentality that produces Hitlers and the Mussolinis, and their desire to climb to power. they even want to destroy the party which placed them where they are today."

 Senator Carlos P. Garcia, who delivered the nomination speech for President Sergio Osmeña, made a long recital of Osmeña's achievements, his virtues as public official and as private citizen.